 Boiler

 The Jura Z8 is a dual-boiler machine.
 This means it has a dedicated boiler for brewing coffee and one for steaming the milk.
-So two boilers are often found on the best coffee machines.

-In theory, this should result in better espresso quality and better milk foam as the temperature will be more stable than from a single boiler coffee machine.
+In theory, this should result in better espresso quality and better milk foam as the temperature will be more stable than from a single-boiler coffee machine.

 However, the upgraded Z10 has moved to a single boiler.
 In fact, very few Jura espresso machines have two boilers.